 TO GRIND OR NOT TO GRIND?

-Wondering is dried chaga good?
-For some, raw chaga chunks or powder is the best complementary health solution.
-The traditional way to consume chaga has been to take the whole mushroom and ground it into a powder or cut into chunks so you could brew it later.
+Wondering is dried Chaga good?
+For some, raw Chaga powder or Chaga chunks is the best complementary health solution.
+The traditional way to consume Chaga has been to take the whole mushroom and ground it into a Chaga powder or cut into chunks so you could brew it later.

-Brewing process is still the same as it was hundreds years ago.
-However, today there are a few other ways how you can get health benefit from chaga.
-One of the popular ways is to use chaga extract.
-The extraction process involves breaking down the chaga mushroom into small pieces and processing them to get the most value from all the main components.
-The end result is water soluble powder.
+Brewing process is still the same as it was hundreds of years ago.
+However, today there are a few other ways how you can get health benefits from Chaga.
+One of the popular ways is to use Chaga extract.
+The extraction process involves breaking down the raw Chaga mushroom into small pieces, brewing them and then extracting water to get the most health benefits from all the main components.
+The end result is water-soluble Chaga powder.

-Chaga extract on the other hand, can be used in a variety of ways without brewing process.
-Some use chaga extract powder stirred in water or in their favorite drink.
+Chaga extract, on the other hand, can be used in a variety of ways without the brewing process.
+Some use Chaga extract powder stirred in hot water or in their favorite drink.
 Others mix it with coffee, foods like yogurt and even in fruit and vegetable smoothies.
 You can create your own party drinks and refreshing teas for everyone to enjoy.
 Believe it or not, you can put it even in your soup!

-Whatever your preference for consumption, the most important consideration is the quality of your chaga.
-Look for the best suppliers with an extensive knowledge and a passion for this King of Herbs and the environment in which it is harvested.
+Whatever your preference for consumption, the most important consideration is the quality of your Chaga.
+Look for the best suppliers with extensive knowledge and a passion for this King of Herbs and the environment in which it is harvested.